rhatdan/docker/docs/man/docker.1.md

    tcp://host:port, unix:///path/to/socket, fd://* or fd://socketfd.

 **--add-registry**=[]
-  Each given registry will be prepended to a list of registries queried during image pulls or searches.
-The last registry given will be queried first.
-They will be treated as insecure.
+  Each given registry will be queried before a public Docker registry during image pulls or searches.
+They will be searched in the order given and treated as insecure.
 Registry mirrors won't apply to them.

 **--api-enable-cors**=*true*|*false*
   Enable CORS headers in the remote API.
 Default is false.